 - Leaks in Pipes and Roof.
 Any leakage in your home, especially those that are out of sight and concealed by the ceiling or walls, can cause water damage and eventually mold.
 It’s important to check these areas regularly for any signs of water or mold.

 - Flooding.
 Basements and other areas that have suffered water damage or are naturally damp and humid are at high risk for mold growth.
-The mold that results from flooding can often be a more of a health risk than other mold growth because some toxic mold requires more extreme conditions to grow.
+The mold that results from flooding can often be more of a health risk than other mold growth because some toxic mold requires more extreme conditions to grow.

 Is Mold Making Me Sick?